James Paine (architect): Personal life

 Paine married twice.
 His first wife was Sarah Jennings, daughter and coheir of George Jennings of Pontefract.
 They married in March 1741 and had a son, the architect, sculptor, and topographical watercolourist James Paine (1745–1829).

 After Sarah's death, Paine married Charlotte Beaumont (1722–1766), youngest daughter of Richard Beaumont of Whitley Beaumont, near Huddersfield.
 They were married by June 1748 and had two daughters, Charlotte (1751 – 31 October 1814) and Mary, known as 'Polly' (1753-1798).
-Charlotte married St John Charlton (April 1760 - 3 October 1802) on 22 December 1781 who later became High Sheriff of Shropshire in 1790 and the couple lived at Apley Castle.
+Charlotte married St John Charlton on 22 December 1781, who later became High Sheriff of Shropshire in 1790 and the couple lived at Apley Castle.
 Mary married artist Tilly Kettle, with a dowry of £5,000.

 In 1773 Paine bought the lease to Sayes Court, a country estate near Chertsey in Surrey.
-He became a justice of the peace for Middlesex in December 1776 and for Surrey in June 1777, and served as high sheriff of Surrey in 1785.
+He became a justice of the peace for Middlesex in December 1776 and for Surrey in June 1777, and served as High Sheriff of Surrey in 1785.

 Portraits by Joshua Reynolds

-Paine was a friend of artist Joshua Reynolds and had designed a large gallery and painting room, with an elaborate chimney piece, for Reynold’s home in Leicester Fields, now Leicester Square, London.
+Paine was a friend of artist Joshua Reynolds and had designed a large gallery and painting room, with an elaborate chimney piece, for Reynolds’ home in Leicester Fields, now Leicester Square, London.
 In 1764, Reynolds painted a joint portrait of James Paine father and son pictured above (now in the Ashmolean Museum, Oxford).
-The following year Reynold painted a matching portrait of Charlotte and her two daughters, Charlotte and Mary "Polly", possibly in exchange for in exchange for some of Paine’s architectural work at his home.
+The following year Reynolds painted a matching portrait of Charlotte and her two daughters, Charlotte and Mary "Polly", possibly in exchange for some of Paine’s architectural work at his home.
 This portrait is now in Lady Lever Art Gallery, Liverpool.
 The portraits were intended to be hung so that the father and son faced mother and daughters.
 Reynolds’s appointment book records an entry for their sittings:'17 July 1765 Mrs Pain [sic], Miss Pain and Miss Polly Pain.'
 Then, on 25 July, 'Mrs Paine etc.' on 2 August 'Miss Paine' sat alone, and 'Mrs Paine' sat three days later.
 On 3 October the entry read: 'Mrs Paine & Co'.
 There were further appointments on 27 September, 27 November and 2 December, for 'Dog.'The portrait Mrs James Paine, and Her Daughters Charlotte Paine, b.1751, Later Mrs St John Charlton and Mary 'Polly' Paine, 1753–1798, Later Mrs Tilly Kettle) was exhibited twice in Yorkshire in late nineteenth century, and copies were made.
 It was eventually acquired by the art dealer C.J Wertheimer but when it was shown at Burlington House in 1908, it was catalogued as Portraits of the Misses Paine, their mother Charlotte having been painted out to increase its sale value.
 William Hesketh Lever paid £4520.
 5s for in 1918.
 In 1935, the Lady Lever Art Gallery Trustees took the decision to remove the over painting and restored Mrs Paine to her rightful place.

 Legacy

-In 2017, the Friends of Doncaster Mansion House led on the James Paine Festival, celebrating his life and work on the 300th anniversary of his birth.
+In 2017, the Friends of Mansion House, Doncaster led on the James Paine Festival, celebrating his life and work on the 300th anniversary of his birth.